jean/rapido.plone/docs/reference/content-rules.rst

 - the block id,
 - the function name.

-The ``context.content`` received by the function will be the content where the event happened.
+The :py:obj:`context.content` received by the function will be the content where the event happened.